Three Arrows: Weimar Republic

 The aesthetic of the campaign and the Three Arrows symbol as such drew inspiration from Soviet-Russian avant-garde revolutionary artwork.
-According to Chakhotin, his inspiration for the Three Arrows were a swastika that had been crossed over with chalk in Heidelberg.
+According to Chakhotin, his inspiration for the Three Arrows was a swastika that had been crossed over with chalk in Heidelberg.
 Per Chakhotin's argument, the Three Arrows and the swastika would always appear as if the three lines were imposed over the swastika rather than the other way around.
 The Three Arrows were adopted as an official social democrat symbol by the SPD leadership and the Iron Front by June 1932.
 Iron Front members would carry the symbol on their arm bands.
 The slogan "neither Stalin's slaves nor Hitler's henchmen" was also used by the SPD in connection with the symbol.

 Use outside Germany

 In August 1932, the Austrian Social Democrats adopted the Three Arrows as their combat symbol.
 The Austrian socialist poet Karl Schneller dedicated the poem Drei Pfeile to the 1932 Austrian Social Democratic Party congress.
 The symbol was banned in Austria in 1933.
 During the Nazi regime, the symbol appeared on pamphlets of the Revolutionary Socialists of Austria and was used in graffiti.
 During 1932–1935, it was also used in Belgium, Denmark and the United Kingdom.